mnussbaum/arch-ansible/pi-todo.md

 ### Todo

 * Need to test all changes against qemu and pi still
-* Need to figure out how to run the normal playbook with the bootstrap tag within the nspawn container
 * Need to remove intel/grub/ssd assumptions from normal playbook
   * bootstrap-packages
   * boot.yml
     * modprobe.d stuff
     * grub configuration
+* Run the normal playbook with the bootstrap tag within the nspawn container
 * Upgrade to the pi 3 image
 * Allow root volume unlock via SSH for remote management